yangzixuan990417-dev/Coffee-Shop-Order-Process-Optimization/README.md

 # Coffee Shop Order Process Optimization

 ## Project Overview
-This is a personal Information Systems (IS) project completed as part of my studies at Victoria University of Wellington.
-I analyzed the current ("As-Is") coffee shop order and inventory management process, identified inefficiencies, and proposed improvements using business process modeling.
+This project demonstrates how business process modelling and dashboard analytics can be combined to improve a small coffee shop’s order and inventory workflow.
+The project includes an As-Is process analysis, a redesigned To-Be process, process comparison, KPI impact analysis, and a Power BI dashboard for operational decision support.

 ## As-Is: Current Process Flow
 ![As-Is Coffee Order Business Process Flow](As-Is-Flow.png)